Jury Room Contact Info

 - Felony -- Documents Needed: Fill out questionnaire and indicate "yes" to felony.

-- Over 70 years of age -- Documents Needed: A phone call asking for disqualification or answering "yes" on questionnaire to opt out of service.
+- 70 years of age or older -- Documents Needed: A phone call asking for disqualification or answering "yes" on questionnaire to opt out of service.

 - Deceased -- Documents Needed: Telephone Call